zompi2/UE4EnhancedCodeFlow/README.md

 While the specified conditions are true tick the given code.
 This one is useful when you want to write a loop that executes one run every tick until it finishes it's job.
+You can specify a timeout, which will stop this action after the given time.
+Setting the timeout value to less or equal 0 will cause this function to run infinitely untill the predicate returns false or when it is explicitly stopped.
+You can optionally defined what happens when the loop ends.

 ``` cpp
 FFlow::WhileTrueExecute(this, [this]()